petednz/org.wikimedia.contacteditor/README.md

 - By not doing the conversion if the relationship is invalid we are able to ignore membership issues - since it is the relationship that would make the conversion invalid.
+- There is a drupal permission that may need setting for relevant Roles